Jamerrone/browser-technologies/opdracht1/README.md

 ## [Y] Device Lab
 ![](./static/images/device-lab.JPEG)
 Just as expected multiple devices could not render my web application.
+However, the test results were worst then I originally expected.
+This made me realize how hard it is to support older devices and how important testing actually is.
+From now on I will always try to make use of testing opportunities given to me, for example, the device lab.

 * The Nokia Windows phone and some other Chinese Android phone only rendered my navigation.
-I am not sure but I think that they do not support JavaScript at all because the navigation is the only element not rendered my JavaScript.
+I am not sure why but I think that they do not support JavaScript at all because the navigation is the only component not rendered my JavaScript.

 * The Kindle did not render anything at all my guess is JS support (again).

 * All other devices rendered my web app as normal and worked as expected.

-**Passes:** 2<br>
+**Passes:** 2
 **Fails:** 3

 ## [Y] Screen Reader (Mac Voice Over)
+It works, however, the experience is very bad.
+The fact that my only content are images does not help.
+In order to fix feature "1" I added the image source in the alt attribute, this means that the screen reader will read every single alt.
+Most pages include over 200 images, you can imagine why the experience is bad.
+I will need to invest more time investigating this topic but I will leave this as a TODO for another time.